 - The type of care your spouse requires

-When your spouse needs care home support, your local authority will conduct a means test to determine how their care will be funded.
-This complex process requires careful understanding to ensure your rights are protected.
+When your spouse needs care home support, your local authority may conduct a means test to determine how their care will be funded.
+Understanding how to protect your assets during this process is crucial, particularly for people living with dementia who may face additional challenges.

 Initial Assessment Steps